leonidas-o/abac-authorization/README.md

     - Your *Role* model conforming to `ABACRole`
     - Your *UserData* model conforming to `ABACUserData`
     - Your *AccessData* model conforming to `ABACAccessData`
-- Setup your cache repository:
+- Setup your AccessData retrieving repository:
-    - *YourCacheRepo* conforming to `ABACCacheRepo`
+    - *YourAccessDataRepo* conforming to `ABACAccessDataRepo`